lisushka/secure-ec2/Step1/README.md

 ![Network rules](13-ec2public.png)

 1. Create a public security group to attach to the instance.
-Remove the default rule that it comes with - we'll configure this in the next step.
+You'll notice that there's a warning at the bottom of the page.
+If we leave this rule like this, then anyone will be able to SSH into the instance.
+Get your Internet connection's public IP address (`!ip` in Google will give it to you), and then replace `0.0.0.0/0` with `your.ip.address.digits/32`.
+This means that only people with your public IP address can acces the instance via SSH.

 ![Security groups](14-ec2sg.png)